flcello/PDC2024Stegle/README.md

 pip install muon mudatasets mofapy2 mofax leidenalg
 ```

-If you're using jupyterhub on the cluster also run
+If you're using jupyterhub on the cluster (jupyterhub.embl.de) also run

 ```
 conda install -c anaconda ipykernel